-In 2004, Hendriks and colleagues [73] conducted a phase I trial for ILP with melphalan.
-There were 16 patients divided into eight groups, all of whom had pulmonary metastases from melphalan-sensitive tumors.
-There were no operative or postoperative deaths.
-Lung edema developed in 2 patients who received 60 mg melphalan at 37°C, and roentgenogram findings resembled a chemical pneumonitis.
-During long-term follow up, 7 of 16 patients had recurrent disease; 4 of 7 had disease outside of the lung, and 1 of 7 was in the previously perfused lung [73].
+In 2004, Hendricks and colleagues conducted a phase I trial for ILP with melphalan.
+There were a total of 16 patients divided into 8 groups, all of whom had pulmonary metastases from melphalan sensitive tumors.
+There were no operative or postoperative mortalities.
+Two patients who received 60 mg melphalan at 37°C developed lung edema and x-ray findings resembling a chemical pneumonitis.
+During long term follow up, 7 of 16 patients had recurrent disease; 4 of 7 had disease outside of the lung and 1 of 7 was in the previously perfused lung.
+[73]

-Complications of ILP have been limited to the lungs, with transient pneumonitis, pulmonary edema, and decreases in forced expiratory volume in 1 second and diffusion capacity of the lung for carbon monoxide.
-Significant systemic toxicity has largely been avoided, with the exception of reported doxorubicin cardiac toxicity [68].
+Complications of ILP have been limited to the lungs with transient pneumonitis, pulmonary edema, and decreases in FEV1 and DLCO.
+Significant systemic toxicity has largely been avoided with the exception of reported doxorubin cardiac toxicity.
+[68] Despite a handful of phase I clinical trials showing that ILP can be performed in humans, the results are mixed and poor long term survival in these patients is the most common outcome.
+Continued clinical development of ILP is controversial, considering the evolution of novel therapeutics such as biologic targeted therapies and immunotherapy.

-Despite a handful of phase I clinical trials showing that ILP can be performed in humans, the results are mixed, and poor long-term survival in these patients is the most common outcome.
-Continued clinical development of ILP is controversial, considering the evolution of novel therapeutics such as biologic-targeted therapies and immunotherapy.
+9. Outside of clinical research, isolated lung perfusion is not warranted for management of pulmonary metastases.

-- 9. Outside of clinical research, ILP is not warranted for management of pulmonary metastases. - Strongly Agree: 75% Agree: 17% Neutral: 8% Disagree: 0% Strongly Disagree: 0%
+Strongly Agree: 75% Agree: 17% Neutral: 8% Disagree: 0% Strongly Disagree: 0%